ruairiseosamh/readmission-case-study/README.md

 - A FastAPI service for real‑time scoring, plus Docker and Cloud Run configs for easy deployment.

 ### Most important features (validation permutation importance)
 Below is an example view of the top drivers measured via permutation importance (Average Precision drop) on the validation split.
-Regenerate it with the training pipeline and keep it in `docs/` so it renders on GitHub.

 ![Top features by permutation importance](docs/feature_importance.png)